inc0nc3ivabl3/nitro-type-bot/README.md

 # nitro-type-bot
-i made this in 5 mins
+i made this in 5 mins use `pip install pyautogui` and `python coronavirus.py`